Anti-pornography movement in the United States: Criticism

 The so-called "Sex Wars" of the late 1970s challenged the traditional understanding of the gender role.
 Andrea Dworkin and Catharine MacKinnon became well-known often-cited anti-pornography authors.
 Many debates have attended their political intervention into the law by way of their advocacy of anti-pornography ordinances in several midwestern cities.
 Other notable American anti-pornography activists to belong to this camp are Robin Morgan and Susan Griffin.
-Ordinary libertarians, who separate sex and violence, take MacKinnon and Dworkin to task for their refusal to leave sexual expression alone.
+Libertarians, who separate sex and violence, take MacKinnon and Dworkin to task for their refusal to leave sexual expression alone.
 This was done particularly by Gillian Rodgerson and Elizabeth Wilson in Pornography and Feminism: The Case Against Censorship: "Yet this theoretical cocktail of biologism and behaviorism is lethal.
 To see men as naturally programmed for violence is to endorse the most conservative views on human nature, and to see it as unchanging and unchangeable".
 Rodgerson and Wilson argue that pornography plays a relatively minor role in the wider regime of sexist practices pervading women's lives.

 Another matter, which frequently circulates in American anti-pornography movement is a close bond of pornography with rape.
 According to a 2006 paper, Porn Up, Rape Down, by Northwestern University Law Professor Anthony D'Amato, "the incidence of rape in the United States has declined 85 per cent in the past 25 years while access to pornography has become freely available to teenagers and adults".
 Recognizing that the Nixon and Reagan Commissions tried to show that exposure to pornographic materials produced social violence, D'amato concludes that "the reverse may be true: that pornography has reduced social violence".
 D'amato suggests there are two predominant reasons why an increase in the availability of pornography has led to a reduction in rape.
 First, using pornographic material provides an easy avenue for the sexually desirous to "get it out of their system".
 Second, D'amato points to the so-called "Victorian effect".
 It dates back to the British Victorian era when people covered up their bodies with an immense amount of clothing, generating a greater mystery as to what they looked like naked.
 D'amato suggests that the free availability of pornography since the 1970s, and the recent bombardment of internet pornography, has de-mystified sex, thus satisfying the sexually curious.